Gather Your Materials

 Remove the Old Adhesive

-Set the tile in place on the floor and press it down until its surface is even with the surrounding pieces.
-You can twist it slightly to get it to sit more firmly in the mortar.
-As you position the piece, place tile spacers at each... of the four corners to ensure that your grout lines will be straight.
+Set the tile in place on the floor and press it down until its surface is level with the surrounding pieces.
+You can twist it slightly back and forth to get it to sit down into the mortar.
+If desired, place a tile spacer at each of the four corners to ensure that your grout lines will be straight.
 Otherwise, simply align the tile by eye so the grout line is all the same width.

-Lay a piece of straight 2x4 wood across the newly placed piece so that the wood touches at least two adjacent tiles.
-Then tap it lightly with a wooden mallet to press the new tile down so that it rests even with its neighbors.
-You can use a level to ensure that you have the tile flush.
+Lay a straight piece of a 2x4 board across the newly placed piece so that the board touches at least two adjacent tiles.
+Tap the board lightly with a hammer or mallet to press the new tile down so that it rests even with its neighbors.
+You can also use a level to ensure that you have the tile flush.

 Clean the Installation

 Use a small screwdriver to remove excess adhesive from the grout lines.
 Wipe any smeared mortar from the tile surfaces with a damp cloth.
 Use a pair of needlenose pliers to carefully remove the spacers at the corners.
 Let the tile to set for at least 24 hours.

 Mix a small batch of grout as directed by the manufacturer.
 Apply the grout to the grout lines around the tile, using a putty knife.
 You can also use your fingers to force the grout down into the gaps.
 Wipe off any excess that gets on the surface of the tiles with a cloth.